Translated by Jelena Kitamura

 Picture courtesy of Odawara City Tourism Association

-Odawara Castle, one of the most easily reachable castle in Eastern Japan, is just a 35-minute Shinkansen ride from Tokyo.
+Odawara Castle, one of the most easily reachable castles in Eastern Japan, is just a 35-minute Shinkansen ride from Tokyo.

 In spring, you’ll get to relish a view of about 320 Yoshino Cherry trees.
 This is truly a remarkable sight with the castle’s tower in the background.
 In the night, the castle looks magical, lit up with bonbori (paper or cloth-covered lanterns).
 If you’re visiting during the night, don’t forget to dress warmly as it gets cold.